demisto/content/docs/package_directory_structure/README.md

 ├── Pipfile                            // Can be copied from Tests/scripts/dev_envs/default_python3
 └── Pipfile.lock                       // Can be copied from Tests/scripts/dev_envs/default_python3
 ```
-   - Note: Since Python 2.7 will not be maintained past 2020, we refer only to Python 3.
+   - Note: Since Python 2.7 will not be maintained past 2020, we refer only to Python 3 for the Pipfile.

 For example, a package of the integration [Palo Alto Networks Cortex](https://github.com/demisto/content/tree/master/Integrations/PaloAltoNetworksCortex) is stored under Integrations directory in a sub-directory names PaloAltoNetworksCortex and contain the following files: